-We may, from time to time, seek to develop and introduce new concepts or brands in addition to our existing Urban Outfitters, Anthropologie and Free People brands.
+We may, from time to time, seek to develop and introduce new concepts or brands in addition to our existing Urban Outfitters, Anthropologie, Free People and Terrain brands.
 Our ability to succeed in these new concepts could require significant capital expenditures and management attention.
 Additionally, any new concept is subject to certain risks, including customer acceptance, competition, product differentiation, challenges relating to economies of scale in merchandise sourcing and the ability to attract and retain qualified personnel, including management and designers.
 There can be no assurance that we will be able to develop and grow these or any other new concepts to a point where they will become profitable, or generate positive cash flow.
 If we cannot successfully develop and grow these new concepts, our financial condition and results of operations may be adversely impacted.
-In fiscal 2008 we announced our fourth brand, Terrain, which we expect will open its first location in early fiscal 2009.
-This location was acquired through an immaterial acquisition in fiscal 2008.
-We do not anticipate the results of Terrain having a material adverse effect on our financial condition or results of operations.

-We may develop new store concepts through acquisitions of which we may not be successful in integrating those acquisitions.
+We may develop new store concepts through acquisitions and we may not be successful in integrating those acquisitions.